 Recognize the value of every person regardless of disability.
 People with disabilities have value.
 They matter.
 God loves them.
 They have souls.
 They need salvation.
 If this philosophy doesn’t motivate our service, we’ll be operating from the standpoint of service because parents ask us to do it, we feel sorry for the kids, or we want to increase overall attendance.

 Psalm 139:13: “For you created my inmost being; you knit me together in my mother’s womb.”
-People with Fragile X syndrome, Down syndrome, and autism are all part of God’s creativity.
+All people are all part of God’s creativity.

 Mark 16:15: “He said to them, ‘Go into all the world and preach the good news to all creation.'”
-People with Fragile X syndrome, Down syndrome, and autism are a part of the church’s responsibility to share the message to everyone regardless of ability.
+All people are a part of the church’s responsibility to share the message to everyone regardless of ability.

 Your church leadership needs to enthusiastically embrace the disability ministry.
 It’s more than buying into a concept; it’s buying into Jesus’ atti-tude toward kids: “Let the little children come to me, and do not hinder them, for the kingdom of God belongs to such as these” (Mark 10:14).